Conference Schedule

 Devin Lintzenich

-Presenters will provide practical examples of how to establish physical and virtual environments where individuals can express themselves authentically and without fear of judgment or retaliation.
+Presenters will provide practical examples of how to establish physical and virtual environments where individuals can thrive personally and professionally.
 Participants will leave with a toolkit including conversation starters, empathy-building exercises, and guidelines for creating inclusive meeting practices.
-These takeaways will empower law firm leaders to promote psychological safety, allowing team members to bring their whole selves to work, fostering personal growth, resilience, and professional success.
+These takeaways will empower law firm leaders to foster personal growth, resilience, and professional success.

 2:15 PM-3:00 PM ET